markmclaren/uPortal-start/README.md

   - `apereo/uportal` is the basic, web server-only image
   - `apereo/uportal-cli` is the image for running CLI commands from within a container (e.g. Import/Export)
   - `apereo/uportal-demo` is an image that includes the embedded HSQL database and is suitable for evaluating uPortal
+  - `apereo/uportal-demo-k8s` is an image that includes MySQL database connector with some tools for debugging and is a proof of concept for deploying uPortal to Kubernetes

 Use one of the following Gradle tasks to build the image(s) you need: